Al-Zahrani MS. Increased intake of dairy products is related to lower periodontitis prevalence. J Periodontol. 2006; 77 (2): 289-294.

-Model 1 is adjusted for age only; model 2 is adjusted for age and smoking; model 3 is adjusted for age, gender, race/ethnicity, smoking, education, diabetes, poverty index, vitamin use, body mass index, physical activity, time since the last dental visit, and gingival bleeding; the final model is adjusted for dental calculus in addition to all previous variables.
+Model 1 is adjusted for age only; model 2 is adjusted for age and smoking; model 3 is adjusted for age, gender, race/ethnicity, smoking, education, diabetes, poverty index, vitamin use, BMI, physical activity, time since the last dental visit, and gingival bleeding; the final model is adjusted for dental calculus in addition to all previous variables.

 For the Final: N=11,162, sample size differs because some of the covariates had missing data.

 - There was an inverse association between intake of dairy products and prevalence of periodontitis